Lee Autry

-Lee Thomas Autry II (born July 29, 1996) is a professional Canadian football defensive lineman who is currently a free agent.
-He was most recently a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-Autry has also been a member of the Chicago Bears, Los Angeles Chargers and Las Vegas Raiders.
+Lee Thomas Autry II (born July 29, 1996) is an American professional football defensive lineman for the Vegas Knight Hawks of the Indoor Football League (IFL).
+He was previously a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Autry has also had stints with the Chicago Bears, Los Angeles Chargers, and Las Vegas Raiders, all in the National Football League (NFL).

 College career

 Autry first played college football for the Itawamba Community College Indians from 2015 to 2016.
 He then transferred to play for the Mississippi State Bulldogs where he had a redshirt season in 2017 and then played from 2018 to 2019.
 With the Bulldogs, he appeared in 18 games where he had 23 total tackles, 2.5 tackles for a loss, and 0.5 sacks.

 Professional career

 Chicago Bears

-After going unselected in the 2020 NFL Draft, Autry signed with the Chicago Bears on May 8, 2020.
+After going unselected in the 2020 NFL draft, Autry signed with the Chicago Bears on May 8, 2020.
 However, he was released soon after the season started on September 8, 2020.